 Anti-Money Laundering Office (AMLO)

 Founded in 1999, AMLO is the key agency in Thailand that is responsible for enforcing AML/CFT regulations.
-They play a pivotal role in solving crimes by implementing the AML/CFT measures to eliminate the commission of predicate offenses or block out utilization of assets connected with the commission of such crimes.
+They play a pivotal role in solving crimes by implementing the AML/CFT measures to eliminate the commission of predicate offences or block out the utilization of assets connected with the commission of such crimes.
 Under the new laws, the powers of AMLO have increased to act as a central financial intelligence agency regulating companies both within and outside of Thailand.

 Asia Pacific Group on Money Laundering (APG)